Enhanced Model Validation

 Private Beta Feature

 Interested in trying this feature?
 The functionality detailed in this article is in private beta testing.
-To request exclusive access, please connect with us on Slack.
+To request exclusive access, please sign up for the waitlist.

 The databases you connect to GoodData may contain tables with duplicate or missing values.
 This can cause issues when you are creating the logical data model (LDM) in GoodData and you want to use these values as primary keys, since primary key values have to be unique and not empty.